 Safety & Side Effects

-In its two small trials, amycretin's side-effect profile looked like the GLP-1 and amylin class it builds on: gastroint…
+Across its published trials, amycretin's side-effect profile looked like the GLP-1 and amylin class it builds on: gastr…

 Mostly the gut, with class questions to watch

-In its two small trials, amycretin's side-effect profile looked like the GLP-1 and amylin class it builds on: gastrointestinal events dominated, were dose-dependent, and were all mild to moderate.
+Across its published trials, amycretin's side-effect profile looked like the GLP-1 and amylin class it builds on: gastrointestinal events dominated and were dose-dependent.
+In the oral first-in-human trial every one of the 364 events was mild or moderate; in the subcutaneous early-phase trial the majority were mild to moderate, which is a weaker statement and worth reading precisely.
+The 2026 phase 2 diabetes papers describe the same pattern.
 Layered on top are class warnings and a few theoretical amylin-specific concerns.

 This unit separates the common-and-manageable from the serious-but-rare from the purely theoretical, and is honest that the long-term safety record for amycretin simply does not exist yet.